 6. Apply for the starter's deduction in the event of disability

 You may be eligible for tax relief for starters with an occupational disability (Startersaftrek bij arbeidsongeschiktheid, in Dutch).
 You then pay less income tax.
-To be eligible, you must meet the hours criterion.
+To be eligible, you must meet the reduced hours criterion (in Dutch).
 This means that you spend at least 800 hours per year on your business.
+You must keep track of these hours for the Netherlands Tax Administration.
+These are all the hours you work for your business.
+So also hours for looking for clients, bookkeeping, studying or consulting with financiers, for example.
 And you must be an entrepreneur for income tax purposes.

 7. Pass on your income to UWV and the Tax Administration